 Child care that the parent received while awaiting an appeal that was affirmed (See Note.)

-Child care paid by the Board when the parent failed to pay PSOC
+Child care paid by the Board when the parent failed to pay PSoC

 Note: If a parent appeals a fraud determination and the appeal is affirmed, child care that the parent received while awaiting the appeal increases the amount of the fraud determination and is treated the same as fraud for the collection purposes described in this WD Letter.

-NLF: Boards must establish a debt for the amounts above—fraud, child care that the parent received while awaiting an appeal that was affirmed, and child care paid by the Board when the parent failed to pay PSOC—in accordance with the procedures in WD Letter 21-16, Change 1, and any subsequent issuances, and attempt to collect debts for those amounts in accordance with the procedures in WD Letters 14-17 and 21-16, Change 1, and any subsequent issuances.
+NLF: Boards must establish a debt for the amounts above—fraud, child care that the parent received while awaiting an appeal that was affirmed, and child care paid by the Board when the parent failed to pay PSoC—in accordance with the procedures in WD Letter 21-16, Change 3, and any subsequent issuances, and attempt to collect debts for those amounts in accordance with the procedures in WD Letters 14-17 and 21-16, Change 3, and any subsequent issuances.

 Recoveries Resulting from TWC Warrant Holds

-NLF: Boards must be aware that when a Board sends a final debt to TWC Collections so that TWC Collections staff can place a warrant hold on the debtor’s account in accordance with WD Letter 21-16, Change 1, and any subsequent issuances, and the warrant hold results in TWC’s recovery of funds from a parent’s debt, TWC will not remit the recovery to the Board.
+NLF: Boards must be aware that when a Board sends a final debt to TWC Collections so that TWC Collections staff can place a warrant hold on the debtor’s account in accordance with Fraud Deterrence and Compliance Monitoring (FDCM) Letter 01-2024, and any subsequent issuances, and the warrant hold results in TWC’s recovery of funds from a parent’s debt, TWC will not remit the recovery to the Board.
 TWC will process the recovery as follows:

 If the recovery is for fraud that involved violation of a federal requirement, TWC will remit the recovery to the federal government.